Gunman In Custody After Opening Fire In Bronx Precinct House, 12 Hours After 'Assassination' Attempt On 2 Other Cops

 MORE: 2 NYPD Officers Ambushed In The Bronx, 1 Shot: ‘This Was An Attempt To Assassinate Police Officers’

-At a press conference late Saturday night, Shea called the shooting “an assassination attempt at two New York City police officers” – language again echoed by the mayor on Sunday morning.
+Previously at a press conference late Saturday night, Shea had called the first shooting “an assassination attempt at two New York City police officers” – language again echoed by the mayor on Sunday morning.

 “This was an attempt to assassinate police officers,” said Mayor Bill de Blasio on Sunday.
 “We need to use that word, because it was a premeditated effort to kill – and not just to kill other human beings, but to kill those who wear a uniform that represents all of us.